SysKitTeam/docs-point/reporting/audit-reports.md

 ### Report Actions

-The Exchange Logs report can be **exported as an XLSX file**. **Clicking the arrown symbol** next to Export provides two options: **Export all** and **Export without details**.
+The Exchange Logs report can be **exported as an XLSX file**. **Clicking the arrow symbol** next to Export provides two options: **Export all** and **Export without details**.
 Selecting Export without details means that the exported report **won't include the details section**.

 There is also the **option to schedule the report**.

-There are no additional actions available for this report.
+There are no additional actions available for this report. **A scheduled report includes the details section**.
+The Export without details action cannot be scheduled.

 ## Site Permissions Changes Report

 This report provides insight into details for any permissions changes on selected site(s).
-* For example, if somebody shared a file or created any kind of sharing link, you can see it here.
+* For example, if somebody shares a file or creates a sharing link, you can see it here.

 ### Generate Report